rambutantree/fintech-chatbot/README.md

 ### Dialogflow

 - Needs an intent with action='request_callback'
 - Intent must collect parameters phone-number and person.
+Exact spelling is needed.
-- For the parameters, please use system entities phon-entity-number and person
+- For the parameters, please use system entities phone-number and person

 ### Python modules

 - Install using the bashcommand $pip install XXXX , where XXX refers to the modules listed in the python program (fintech-index.py).
-- Sorry, I did not prepare the requirements text file.
+- Sorry, I did not prepare the requirements  file that is needed to install dependencies.

 ### Google Sheet
+- You need the service account key to update the python program (fintech-index.py)
 - Refer to https://gspread.readthedocs.io/en/latest/ for the guideon how to setup your Google Sheet and get the service account keys.
-- You need the service account key to update the python program (fintech-index.py)

-### Deploy fintch-index.py as a Flask application (webhook)
+### Deploy fintech-index.py as a Flask application (webhook).

 - Refer to https://www.pragnakalp.com/dialogflow-fulfillment-webhook-tutorial/ for a simple example to run a flask application.
 - Then, repeat but use the python program fintech-index.py